jboyce1/ppsCTF/classes/SSHerlock/SSHerlock.md

 `nautilus`

+Play around with this, try to copy & paste or open txt files or pictures.
 ---

-# Part 3: Use a key bind to connect without the need for a password
+# Part 3: Use a key bind to connect without the need for a password.

 Use SSH keys instead of passwords to log into a remote machine.

 `ssh-keygen`

 press enter to put your keys where the ssh will look for them

 This makes two keys

 -Private key: ~/.ssh/id_rsa

 -Public key: ~/.ssh/id_rsa.pub

-Next, copy your public key to the remote machines expected location for a public key `ssh-copy-id username@x.x.x.x`
+Next, copy your public key to the remote machines expected location for a public key

+`ssh-copy-id username@x.x.x.x`

 A couple of things to keep in mind:

-If the password of that machine changes, your key will allow you to bypass it To see (or delete) authorized keys you can run
+If the password of that machine changes, your key will allow you to bypass it

+To see (or delete) authorized keys you can access them with

 `cat ~/.ssh/authorized_keys`

+or

+`nano ~/.ssh/authorized_keys`

+Consider the offense and defense of this

 ---